dynport/urknall/content/docs/quickstart.md

 	echo "ubuntu ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/90-nopassword

-Now verify that there is no password required on running commands with `sudo`.
+Now you should verify that there is no password required on running commands with `sudo`.

 ## Creating The Basic Project

+Urknall comes in two parts: a library and a binary.
+While the library provides the actual mechanisms for provisioning the binary helps with setting up and managing urknall based projects.
+Especially the template mechanism is based on this tool.

-The urknall binary helps with creating the basic structure of a provisioning project.
-This can be done using the `init` command of `urknall`
+The basic structure of an urknall provisioning tool can be created using the `init` command of `urknall`:

 	urknall init $GOPATH/src/github.com/dynport/example

 Make sure to replace `dynport` with your github's username.
-While this is not that essential for this guide it's good style regarding _go_ applications.

-This will create a set of initial files.
-That should be best added to a git repository.
+While this is not essential for this guide it's good style regarding _go_ applications.
+A set of initial files will be created, that should be added to a git repository.

 	git init . && git add . && git commit -m "initial commit"